openframeworks/ofBook/08_data_vis/chapter.md

 #Information Visualization Chapter

 This chapter gives a brief overview of working with data in OpenFrameworks and introduces some basic information visualisation techniques.
 It describes steps in the data visualisation process, common file formats and useful functions for converting data.
-It is structured using three specific examples; a time based plot and a map with geolocated data.
+It is structured using two specific examples; a time based plot and a map with geolocated data.

 ##1.
 Intro

-###1.1 What is data/information?
-Some contextual background on what these terms mean.
+###1.1 What is data?
+What is information?
 Computation has driven a huge increase in our capacity to collect, sort and store data and yet our ability to understand it remains limited by our sensory and cognitive capacities.
 A visual process that is used across multiple fields, data visualisation is a way of interpreting and presenting data and can potentially reveal trends and patterns that might otherwise remain invisible.

-Data driven work can be realised in C++ and Openframeworks however at the time of writing, the community using OF for data visualisation remained relatively small compared to those using other languages and IDEs.—>LEAVE THIS OUT?

-###1.2 Definition of terms and chapter structure
-Data is symbols or numerical interpretations that represent the properties of objects and environments (Ackoff, 1989).
+Data are symbols or numerical interpretations that represent the properties of objects and environments (Ackoff, 1989).
 Information is produced from analysing the context and descriptive qualities of data, it relates to why the data was collected.
 Although these terms are often used interchangeably, in the field of information science data is generally thought of as a raw material from which information is produced through analytical processes.

 ###1.3 Steps of visualising data
 Ben Fry is a data artist and the author of Visualizing Data (2008), a well-known text outlining data visualisation approaches for the Processing programming environment.
 In this excellent reference text Fry describes seven stages for visualising data and these provide a useful structure for approaching data-driven projects.
 These steps are: